SC-ECE/PYTHON-PROJECT/README.md

 https://synapse1-0.vercel.app/

-# Rules and Regulations of contribution in Web-Project Repository
+# Rules and Regulations of contribution in Python-Project Repository
 - Folder Name = Project Name
 - Add Readme file.
 Demo of Readme file is given in the readme.md of the repo.